Virtual Staging Software in Phoenix: The 2026 Guide for Agents

 How much does virtual staging software cost in Phoenix?

 Most virtual staging services charge per image.
 Prices range from $15 to $50 per image, with a typical full listing (5–10 photos) costing $150–$300.
 Some platforms offer subscription plans for agents who stage multiple listings per month.
 Compare this to traditional staging, which can cost $500–$2,000 per month per home in Phoenix.
 Virtual staging is significantly more affordable for volume agents.
-See our
+For a detailed breakdown of pricing, refer to our pricing table for virtual staging software.

 How long does virtual staging take?